 In Domains, OUs, and linked Group Policy Objects, click Default Domain Policy, and then click OK.

 Click Finish, and then click OK.

-Double-click Certificate Services Client - Auto-Enrollment.
+In the MMC, click Public Key Policies.
+In the details pane, double-click Certificate Services Client - Auto-Enrollment.
 The Certificate Services Client - Auto-Enrollment Properties dialog box opens.
 Configure the following items, and then click OK:

 In Configuration Model, select Enabled.

 Select the Renew expired certificates, update pending certificates, and remove revoked certificates check box.

 Select the Update certificates that use certificate templates check box.